Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium: Discussion

-Another potentially important difference between V17 and our work is the geometry of the problem and origin of the turbulence therein.
-The biphasic nature of their simulation certainly also impacts the drift velocity distribution.
-It would be informative in future work to do a multiphase study following similar methods to V17, but using a periodic domain driven at large scales the way we have in our study.
+\newtext{Of course, both colliding flow simulations and driven turbulence are artificial in their own ways, and likely to produce discrepant results.
+It is clear that the main difference between our results and those of V17 is the ion-neutral drift velocity.
+It is essential that future work accurately capture this physics, or at least explore its effect realistically.
+The biphasic nature of their simulation also impacts the drift velocity distribution.
+It would be informative in future work to do a multiphase study with $\HH$ formation and destruction as in V17, but using higher rms magnetic field strengths and a periodic domain driven at large scales the way we have in our study.
+Recently, \citet{kortgen2020turbulence} showed that turbulence driving in disc galaxies is neither purely compressive nor purely solenoidal.
+Future simulations may employ driving of this type instead of purely solenoidal driving as we have done.}

 Our simulations with $B_0=4.5\muG$ produce rotationally-excited $\HH$ at levels approximately consistent with UV absorption measurements of rotationally-excited $\HH$, and the observed correlation between CH$^+$ and rotationally-excited $\HH$ is also reproduced (see Figs.\ \ref{fig:chpvsem} and \ref{fig:line_emission}).
 However, our models fall short of the strong infrared emission observed from the quiescent translucent cloud DCld\,300.2-16.9 \citep{Ingalls+Bania+Boulanger+etal_2011}.
 It appears that some additional process is contributing to the $\HH$ excitation in this cloud.